EdenWise/hjcrc/HJCSIC.md

 Their selfishness infected many people.
 The people got good profit from it.
 Some people intuited the underwriting.
-They began to underwrite too, pandering for inclusion.
+They began to underwrite as well, pandering for inclusion.
+This started the *political left*.
 Inclusion became more necessary as a means to survive.
-This started the *political left*.
-The underwriting created numerous people who were less fortunate.
+Numerous people became poor.
-The disadvantage accumulated and they struggled for their lives.
+The disadvantages accumulated and they struggled for their lives.
 The discrepancy built to one particular person becoming so disadvantaged a female was forced to react.
 She was his mother.
 She had profited in the age.